coughlinalbert1/distributed-banking/README.md

 ## Event Driven Architecture
 ### Message Broker
-Facilitates asynchronous communication between services via events, which ensures loose coupling, enhances scalability, and improves the overall system's resilience.
+We can use Kafka for this.
+It facilitates asynchronous communication between services via events, which ensures loose coupling, enhances scalability, and improves the overall system's resilience.

 ## Containers and Orchestration
 ### Container - Docker